Guilty as Sin?

 "Guilty as Sin?" is a song by the American singer-songwriter Taylor Swift from her eleventh studio album, The Tortured Poets Department (2024).
 She wrote and produced the song with Jack Antonoff.
 It is a 1990s-tinged pop rock and soft rock track combining rock, country, and folk styles, accentuated by guitars and live drums.
 The lyrics see Swift's character sexually fantasizing about a man while being in a relationship.

-In reviews of The Tortured Poets Department, the song received highly positive reviews, with critics generally praising the lyrics, production, and vocals of "Guilty as Sin?", with some picking it as an album highlight.
+In reviews of The Tortured Poets Department, the song received highly positive reviews, with critics generally praising its lyrics, production, and vocals, and some picking it as an album highlight.
 The track peaked at number 11 on the Billboard Global 200 and charted within the top 10 in Australia, Singapore, and the United States and the top 20 in several other countries.

 Background and release

 Swift started working on The Tortured Poets Department immediately after she submitted her tenth studio album, Midnights, to Republic Records for release in 2022.
 She continued working on it in secrecy throughout the US leg of the Eras Tour in 2023.
 The album's conception took place when Swift's personal life continued to be a widely covered topic in the press.
 She described The Tortured Poets Department as her "lifeline" album which she "really needed" to make.
 Republic Records released it on April 19, 2024; "Guilty as Sin?" is ninth on the track list.
 On May 18, Swift performed the song on guitar at the Stockholm stop of the Eras Tour; and as a mashup with "Untouchable" on July 4 in Amsterdam.
 On October 20, Swift performed the song as a mashup with "Mirrorball" on piano in Miami.